 - 💬 Comments

-- It packs in over 30g of protein — plus a good dose of calcium, which supports bone health (especially important for women!).
+- It packs in around 38g of protein per pint with my go-to toppings, plus a good dose of calcium, which supports bone health (especially important for women!).

-Is Ninja Creami Protein Ice Cream Healthy?
-Heres a Dietitians Verdict
+Dietitian Note: Is Ninja Creami Protein Ice Cream Healthy?

 Healthy is all about context.
 There’s nothing wrong with having some Ben & Jerry’s now and then especially if the rest of your diet is balanced and you’re enjoying it mindfully.

-But this Ninja Creami protein ice cream is a great option if you want a healthy dessert you can enjoy more regularly.
-It’s high in protein, lower in calories and sugar, and gives you that creamy, ice-cream-y experience without needing to wait for the weekend.
+But this Ninja Creami protein ice cream is a great option if you want a healthier dessert recipe you can enjoy more regularly.
+It's high in protein, lower in calories and sugar than traditional ice cream, and gives you that creamy experience without needing to wait for the weekend.

-So while it’s not about labelling foods as “good” or “bad,” this recipe is a more nutrient-dense choice, especially if you’re working towards a health or fitness goal.
+So while it is not about labelling foods as "good" or "bad," this recipe is a more nutrient-dense choice.
+It's also a great way to help you hit your daily protein target.

 It can definitely support your weight loss goals, but just like anything, it depends on your overall diet and habits.

 That said, this recipe is a perfect example of what I always recommend: finding low calorie meals and snacks that you actually enjoy.
-When you do that, everything becomes so much more doable (and honestly, more fun too).
+When you do that, everything becomes so much more doable.

-It’s treats like this that make weight loss feel less like punishment and more like something you can genuinely stick to long-term.
+It’s the kind of treat that makes weight loss feel less restrictive and more like something you can actually stick to long term.

 Key Ingredients